 Why is user intent valuable for SEO?

-Understanding user intent begins with examining your data to see what your users are actually searching for.
+Tells you what users are looking for: Understanding user intent begins with examining your data to see what your users are actually searching for.
 To do this, look past popular search terms and instead examine what people are searching for specifically with the help of something like Google AdWords Keyword Tool.

 You can also learn more about your users’ intent by examining your own marketing analytics through the use of a keyword analytics tool.
-This will help you to uncover the keywords being used to find your website specifically, and through thorough review, search for elements of user intent.
+This will help you to uncover the keywords being used to find your website specifically, and through a thorough review, search for elements of user intent.

 Using your own data can also be useful to see if people are finding the information they need once they’re on your site.
 To do this, compare your search traffic keywords with the search terms people are using while on your site.
 If they don’t match, then it’s clear that the information that your audience is looking for is not readily accessible on your website.

-Location-based keywords and local searches are great ways to learn more about user intent that is tagged with an actual place.
+Defines demographics: Location-based keywords and local searches are great ways to learn more about user intent that is tagged with an actual place.
 This type of information allows you to research the demographics associated with particular locations, and then tailor your content to align with their specific needs.

-Understanding user intent is a great way to optimize your site for conversions, and make your landing pages more effective, overall.
+Helps you design better landing pages: Understanding user intent is a great way to optimize your site for conversions, and make your landing pages more effective, overall.
 Basically, if you understand why your user is on your page, you can design it to meet their needs directly.